The fourth-annual pro camp is in full swing.

 Notre Dame Men's Ice Hockey wins advance to the CCHA Semifinals at Joe Lewis Arena after defeating Bowing Green 4-3.

-WITH USA HOCKEY: Participated in the 2012 World Junior Championships in Calgary and Edmonton, Alta., along with teammate Stephen Johns ... had a goal and three assists for four points in helping Team USA to a 3-3-0 record ... selected to the team after participating in the U.S. National Junior Evaluation Camp in August of 2011 in Lake Placid, N.Y. ... in first stint with USA Hockey, was a member of USA Select 18 Team that finished fourth at the Ivan Hlinka Memorial Tournament in Aug. of 2009 ... recorded one assist in three games.
+WITH USA HOCKEY: Participated in the 2012 World Junior Championships in Calgary and Edmonton, Alta., along with teammate Stephen Johns ... had a goal and three assists for four points in helping Team USA to a 3-3-0 record ... in first stint with USA Hockey, was a member of USA Select 18 Team that finished fourth at the Ivan Hlinka Memorial Tournament in Aug. of 2009 ... recorded one assist in three games.

-PREP & PERSONAL: Graduated from Valley High School in West Des Moines, Iowa while playing for the Des Moines Buccaneers ... came up through the Chicago Mission AAA program ... in his final year, `08-'09, played in 80 games with 47 goals and 82 assists for 129 points and 90 penalty minutes ... a first-round selection by Des Moines in the 2008 USHL Futures Draft ... he led the Buccaneers in scoring with 17 goals and 55 assists for 72 points in 60 games ... seven of his 17 goals came on the power play while he picked up 26 power-play assists ... his 55 assists were tops in the USHL while his 72 points were fifth overall ... selected to the 2010 USHL all-rookie team along with fellow Notre Dame teammate Anders Lee ... full name is Thomas Joseph Tynan ... son of Tim and Brigid Tynan ... has one sister, Katie and one brother, Timmy ... born in Palos, Ill. ... marketing major in the Mendoza College of Business at Notre Dame.
+PREP & PERSONAL: Graduated from Valley High School in West Des Moines, Iowa while playing for the Des Moines Buccaneers ... came up through the Chicago Mission AAA program ... a first-round selection by Des Moines in the 2008 USHL Futures Draft ... he led the Buccaneers in scoring with 17 goals and 55 assists for 72 points in 60 games ... seven of his 17 goals came on the power play while he picked up 26 power-play assists ... his 55 assists were tops in the USHL while his 72 points were fifth overall ... selected to the 2010 USHL all-rookie team full name is Thomas Joseph Tynan ... son of Tim and Brigid Tynan ... has one sister, Katie and one brother, Timmy ... born in Palos, Ill. ... graduated in May of 2014 with a degree in marketing from Notre Dame's Mendoza College of Business.